webtoknow/3-days-of-Angular-magic/Day-1/Theory/README.md

 ### Create a class for the data

 - a good practice is to try to isolate the data structures from the component code
-- this class will be called *Domanin Model* and it is just a class used to store data and functions
+- this class will be called *Domain Model* and it is just a class used to store data and functions
 - *e.g.*:

 ```javascript